Scooby-Doo! Haunted Holidays: Plot

 The Sinister Snowman soon catches up to the three and chaos unfolds throughout the toy store.
 The three decide they can get help if they can get the frozen glockenspiel working again, which is located at the very top of the toy store, so they rushed towards the glockenspiel room while being chased by the snowman monster.

 Fred, Daphne and Velma break free from the ice and go to find Shaggy and Scooby doo while Santa manages to repair the glockenspiel and get it running again and then disappears.
-The Sinister Snowman soon comes into the glockenspiel room and starts chasing Scooby and Shaggy around the room.
+The Sinister Snowman soon comes into the glockenspiel room and starts chasing Scooby and Shaggy around the room as the glockenspiel's music gets the attention of nearby people.

 As soon as the clock hits 12 AM, a mechanical elf that is part of the glockenspiel tries to hit the bell, but the Sinister Snowman gets caught up in the way, causing the elf to hit the Sinister Snowman instead and making the monster collapse.

-The remaining gang members arrive in the glockenspiel room in time and unmask the snowman together, which turns out to be Fabian under the snowman suit.
+The remaining gang members, having been drawn by the music, arrive in the glockenspiel room in time and unmask the snowman together, which turns out to be Fabian under the snowman suit.
 Havros and Clete also arrives with the police in time and explain that his previous paranoid behavior was caused by the suspicion that the store sales are going down due to Fabian stealing most of the money and that Fabian wanted to make his uncle leave the store so that he can sell it.

 This meant that Havros's suspicion turned out to be true, so the police arrest Fabian.
 The gang then talks about how they managed themselves through the chaos and at the same time, Santa can leave with a sleigh flying away.

 Once again, the gang manages to solve another mystery and things can now go back to normal for the toy store.
 The following day, the Havros' toy store is filled with customers and the gang can be seen in costumes helping out around the store and having fun.